 Inside Westminster my principal responsibility is as Chair of the University of Westminster Press editorical board.
 Outside Westminster I have a long association with the Hansard Society in the field of public policy and have been Chair of the George Lansbury Memorial Trust since 2012.
 I am also a member of the London Historic Environments Forum and this is reflected in an interest in heritage, memory and (reflecting that I am transgender - pronouns she/her) the queering of public spaces,

 I have taught widely over my career in places as far-flung as America and Iraq.
 At Queen Mary one of my courses, 'Concepts of Europe', covered the sweep from Herodotus to the EU.
-My history teaching, however, has tended to focus upon Britain and its empire since the eighteenth century.
-This has included both survey courses and detailed studies on subjects such as the history of the East End, post-war popular culture or the nature of oral history.
-At masters level courses I have taught range from 'Democracy and Public Policy' for the Hansard Society, through 'Business in Europe' as a visiting lecturer at Cass Business School, to 'Comparative Welfare States' at Queen Mary.
+My history teaching in the UK, however, has tended to focus upon Britain and its empire since the eighteenth century.
+This has included both survey modules and detailed studies on subjects such as the history of the East End, post-war popular culture or the nature of oral history.
+At masters level modules I have taught range from 'Democracy and Public Policy' for the Hansard Society, through 'Business in Europe' as a visiting lecturer on the MBA programme at Cass Business School, to 'Comparative Welfare States' at Queen Mary.

 In 2017-18 I led a MUPI project with London Transport Museum looking at the development of the concept of 'Academics in Residence'.

 In 2012-15 I was a consultant on Centre for Opposition Studies projects on political reform in Jordan and Kuwait, funded by the Foreign & Commonwealth Office.